neurogeom/CAR/docs/1-CAR-Server.md

 #### Start Core Module

-First, copy the `nginx.conf` file and `config.json` to your Linux server.
+First, copy the `nginx.conf` file and `config.json` file to your Linux server.
 The config files mentioned above are provided in the release page of this repository.

 After importing the WebServer image, use the following command to start the WebServer container: